melliott18/blackjack/README.md

 4. Run 'make' to compile the game's source files
 5. Run 'java Blackjack' to start the game
 6. Follow the text prompts to play the game
-7. Run 'make clean' to remove the .class files
+7. Run 'make clean' to remove the class files